sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

             text: 'Extended OpenAI Conversation'
           -
             type: text
             text: '.
-To install that, download the ZIP file from the above link and extract it, connect to the Samba share and open the "config" folder.
-Drag the custom_components folder from the ZIP to the Samba share config folder.
-Now restart Home Assistant in Settings -> System and select "Restart Home Assistant" or "Reboot system" from the power menu in the top right.'
+To install that, head over to the HACS panel in the sidebar, search for Extended OpenAI Conversation and click download and install.'
       -
         type: paragraph
         content: